 - Blinded Main Document (containing only the Title, Abstract, Text, References, Tables and Figures).
 There must be no personal detail (names or addresses) of the authors in this file.

-The Annals of Health Research is a peer-reviewed journal of medical and health-related sciences meant to disseminate research works and ideas in the fields of medicine and allied health and social sciences with the ultimate goals of enhancing knowledge, improving practice and encouraging practice-centred research.
+The Annals of Health Research is a peer-reviewed open access journal of medical and health-related sciences meant to disseminate research works and ideas in the fields of medicine and allied health sciences with the ultimate goals of enhancing knowledge, improving practice and encouraging practice-centred research.

 The journal is owned and sponsored by the Medical and Dental Consultants Association of Nigeria, Olabisi Onabanjo University Teaching Hospital, Sagamu Branch, Sagamu, Nigeria.
 The journal presently does not receive sponsorship from any external body or in form of adverts from agencies and companies.

 The Annals of Health Research is a bi-annual medical journal published in the months of June and December.
-The journal publishes original communications in the form of original research, high-quality case reports, short communications, letters to the editor and systematic reviews with or without meta-analysis on clinical medicine (surgery, surgical specialities, paediatrics, internal medicine, public health, obstetrics and gynaecology), laboratory medicine and other specialities in the basic medical sciences, the allied health sciences and health-related social sciences.
+The journal publishes original communications in the form of original research, high-quality case reports, short communications, letters to the editor and systematic reviews with or without meta-analysis on clinical medicine (surgery, surgical specialities, paediatrics, internal medicine, public health, obstetrics and gynaecology), laboratory medicine and other specialities in the basic medical sciences and the allied health sciences.
 Articles in the form of Reviews, Personal Practice, Personal Opinions and Commentaries will only be invited from renowned experts in the relevant fields by the Editorial Board.

 EDITORIAL POLICY & PEER-REVIEW SYSTEM